erkghlerngm44/aniffinity/docs/walkthrough/index.rst

     print(affinity.shared)
     # 171

-.. note:: Don't use this if you're planning on calculating affinity again with one of
-          the users you've specified when using this.

-          It's better to create an instance of the :class:`.MALAffinity` class with said user, and calculating affinity with the other user(s) that way.

-          That instance will hold said users' scores, so they won't have to be retrieved again.
-See the other examples.

 One-off comparison of scores
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is mainly used if you don't want the "base user"'s scores saved to a variable,
 and you're only interested in getting a comparison of scores with another user.

-.. warning:: This sends two GET requests over to MAL in a short amount of time,
-             with no wait inbetween them.
-If you're getting in trouble with them
-             for breaking their rate limit, you might have a few problems getting
-             this to work without :exc:`.exceptions.MALRateLimitExceededError`
-             getting raised.

 .. code-block:: python